colin-humphrey/primus/README.md

 * mvn clean install

 ### Issues?
-⚠ edit: src/test/java/com/primus/firstPrimus/PrimusConfig/UserConstants/UserConstants.java and replace the empty strings with your email and password:
+⚠ edit: src/test/java/com/primus/firstPrimus/PrimusConfig/UserConstants/UserConstants.java and replace the empty strings with your email and password.

 💡 the command needs to be run in the root primus directory.
 Any issues create an issue.